tjr226/webauth-i-challenge-1/README.md

 ## Stretch Problem

-- Write a piece of **global** middleware that ensures a user is logged in when accessing _any_ route prefixed by `/api/restricted/`.
+- [ ] Write a piece of **global** middleware that ensures a user is logged in when accessing _any_ route prefixed by `/api/restricted/`.
 For instance, `/api/restricted/something`, `/api/restricted/other`, and `/api/restricted/a` should all be protected by the middleware; only logged in users should be able to access these routes.
+    - [ x ] FIRST DAY - completed by using headers
+    - [ ] SECOND DAY -
-- Build a React application that implements components to register, login and view a list of users.
+- [ ] Build a React application that implements components to register, login and view a list of users.
 Gotta keep sharpening your React skills.